Exercises

 • Uses breathing rhythm to settle tension and make stretching easier to repeat.

-• Use a wall, chair, strap, block, pillow, or towel if support makes the position calmer.
+• Use a wall, chair, strap, block, pillow, or towel if a little support makes the position calmer.

-Common mistakes
+Common mistakes to avoid

 • Straining for a bigger breath instead of keeping the rhythm easy.

-• Bouncing, yanking, or trying to make the stretch feel intense immediately.
+• Bouncing, yanking, or trying to force the stretch to feel intense right away.

-• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 • Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.